EthanPerello/npc-forge/docs/library.md

 1. Make your desired changes
 2. Click "Save Changes"
 3. Updates are saved to your local storage
-4. Navigation back to Library is now immediate
+4. Navigation back to Library is immediate

 ## Library Interface